lsobremonte/lsobremonte.github.io/_posts/2024-05-11-terminal-apps.md

 ### Python

+description: Python is a high-level, interpreted, and general-purpose programming language.

 ```bash
 brew install python
 ```

 ### Docker

+description: Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

 ```bash
 Brew install —cask docker
 ```

 ### TerraForm

+description: Terraform is an open-source infrastructure as code software tool created by HashiCorp.

 ```bash
 brew tap hashicorp/tap